 The second season "Who Do" episode that featured Tim McGraw first aired on Friday, February 11, 2011.
 The Pinnells provided assistance to the production's research team (they were sworn to secrecy at the time) and received credit at the end of the episode.
 As of its fourth season (2013) the show airs on The Learning Channel.

-In 1745 (the year George Chrisman was born) his father went to Williamsburg, Virginia to become a naturalized citizen.
-Records identify Jacob Christman as a native of Worms in Germany.
-Worms is a city located on the west bank of the Rhine River.
-It is in western Germany, part of the Rhineland-Palatinate region.
+In 1745, the year his son George was born, Jacob Christman went to Williamsburg, Virginia to become a naturalized citizen.
+Records identify him as a native of Worms, which is the oldest city in Germany, located on the west bank of the Rhine River.

 In 1751 Jacob Chrisman's two-story limestone house was completed in Frederick County (see next three photos).
 Although some of the dates of birth are not confirmed, it appears that all eleven Chrisman children were born between 1730 and 1749, before the house was finished.

 Jost Hite and sons John and Isaac also built stone houses nearby, as did Jost's other sons-in-law John Paul Froman and George Bowman, who were married to Magdalena's sisters Elizabeth and Maria/Mary, respectively.
 More than 250 years later several of these structures, including the "Chrisman Springs" house are still intact.